 - ¼ cup raw pistachios

-- Chopped pistachios for sprinkling, edible flowers (I used white Chrysanthemums)
+- Chopped pistachios for sprinkling, edible flowers (I used white Chrysanthemums for the cake in photos)

 - Place all crust ingredients, except maple syrup, into a food processor and process into a crumble.
 Add maple syrup and process again into a sticky crumble.
 Transfer this mixture into a 5″ springform pan and press into a crust along the base and sides.
 Place in the freezer while working on the next step.